 – 33 Mill Street – 1 Market Street – 281 Mutual Street – and – 210 Victoria Street, Toronto

-Based on these examples, it seems quite a high risk to sink $200,000 into a condominium that - under the proposed Rent Control Legislation - will only give you a one percent return assuming there are no increases in expenses.
-The skyrocketing prices in downtown Toronto have reached a threshold that it doesn't make financial sense, especially when the Provincial and Federal Governments are implementing housing measures to cool the market, putting the brakes on property value escalations which once secured a favourable return.
-Whereas investors were snapping up properties - not for their income stream - but for the future escalation in value (which served as a viable strategy up until recently), even that certainty is now at risk.
-Wouldn't you agree?
-Here's an article in The Globe And Mail from March 22nd, 2017 which told the story "Speculators Super-heating The Toronto Real Estate Market."
+Based on these examples, it seems quite a high risk to sink $200,000 into a condominium that – under the proposed Rent Control Legislation – will only give you a one percent return assuming there are no increases in expenses.
+The skyrocketing prices in downtown Toronto have reached a threshold that it doesn’t make financial sense, especially when the Provincial and Federal Governments are implementing housing measures to cool the market, putting the brakes on property value escalations that once secured a favorable return.
+Whereas investors were snapping up properties – not for their income stream – but for the future escalation in value (which served as a viable strategy up until recently), but even that certainty is now at risk.
+I think it’s dangerous to purchase something on its future value unless you have a crystal ball.
+Wouldn’t you agree?
+Here’s an article in The Globe And Mail from March 22nd, 2017 which told the story “Speculators Super-Heating The Toronto Real Estate Market.“

 What About Buying A Condominium Pre-Construction?